brockboland/Homebrew/41-SpringtimeInAmarillo/README.md

 - 0.3 lb aromatic

 ### Mash
-- Mash at 150-152 60 min, in the brew bag in the cooler mash tun
+- Mash at 151 F for 60 min, in the brew bag in the cooler mash tun
-- Mash water: 9.5 qt
+- Mash water: 11.5 qt (pretty thin.
+I was aiming for 9.5, but didn't hit temp)
+- Stirred at 30 min
-- Sparge with 12.5 qt
+- Sparge with 10.5 qt
-- Target pre-boil: 4.75 gal
+- Target pre-boil volume: 4.75 gal
+- Actual pre-boil volume: slightly over 4 gal
+- Pre-boil gravity: about 1.042 (based on refractometer reading, but see note below)

 ### Boil
+- 4 drops of Fermcap
 - 0.5 oz Amarillo (8.5%): 60 min
 - 0.5 oz Amarillo (8.5%): 15 min
 - Irish moss: 15 min